A computer program responds to a mouse click by running a function.

 call a function each time the mousemoves

-by the command mousemove f
+by the command mousemove f.

 Mousemove events happen very quickly, so